TimHanewich/Power-Platform-Assets/Demos/Dataverse-API/readme.md

 - Performing a complex query on the contacts table, with filtering, ordering, and more
 - Accessing metadata for the contact table
 - Accessing metadata for option sets in an environment
+- Downloading an image stored as a column in a record
+- Download a file stored as a column in a record

 ## Steps to use this postman collection
 1. [Download and install Postman](https://www.postman.com/downloads/)